 The Kane County Flea Market was established nearly 50 years ago and has grown significantly.
 Discover a lot of special antiques at this market, such as 1950s dinettes, Scandinavian apothecary tables, dressers and credenzas handmade during the 1960s.

 With its vast open spaces and historical preservation, the Kane County Fairgrounds is the ideal setting for this vintage spectacle.
 The fairgrounds are where bargain hunters, treasure seekers or those looking for a weekend escape come together.

 #2 Places to shop in Chicago: Vintage Garage Chicago

 Vintage Garage Chicago is a dream destination for anyone who is passionate about all-things-vintage.
 This flea market opens on the third Sunday of every month and is home to anywhere between 75 and 100 vendors.

 It’s pleasantly surprising how beautiful and Pinterest-like a parking garage looks when it’s filled with vintage knick-knacks and kitsch retro oddities.
 Spend all day browsing the variety of second-hand clothes from the 1950’s and 1960’s and mid-century furniture such as wooden dressing tables and intricately designed wardrobes.

 Be prepared to shop ’til you drop, because this garage has it all!
-Especially a lot of gorgeous garments, jewellery and home furnishings, specifically from the 1940’s to the 1980’s.
+Especially a lot of gorgeous garments, jewelry and home furnishings, specifically from the 1940s to the 1980s.